jeronimus-dojo/rest-assured-http-client/README.md

 There are a few basic assertions for each endpoint.

-Each endpoint is also verified against the OpenAPI spec.
+Each endpoint is also verified against reqres OpenAPI specification.